-[Section 49A inserted by No. 28 of 2006 s.
+[Section 49A inserted: No. 28 of 2006 s.
 95.]

 50. Other rights and remedies

 Except as is expressly provided in this Act, nothing in this Act shall have the effect of limiting, restricting or otherwise affecting any right or remedy a person would have had if this Act had not been enacted.